-Building classroom community at the beginning of the year is such an important part of the elementary music teacher’s teachers job.
-As music teachers, we’re busy coming up with curriculum materials and lesson plans for 7 or more grade levels, but if you can organize and prepare a set of hello songs, procedures and name games or chants, you’ll find that the rest of the lesson time will go much more smoothly with a solid foundation.
+Building a classroom community at the beginning of the year is such an important part of the elementary music teacher’s teachers job.
+As music teachers, we’re busy coming up with curriculum materials and lesson plans for 7 or more grade levels, but if you can organize and prepare a set of hello songs, procedures, and name games or chants, you’ll find that the rest of the lesson time will go much more smoothly with a solid foundation.

 Students need consistency!

 I’m hoping that you take some time from preparing bulletin boards, packets, lesson plans and organizing the classroom, and put it into creating your standard set of hello songs and name games.

 If you’re looking for hello songs and name games, you’ll want to check out my MUSIC CLASS ESSENTIALS- BASIC

 Ok- so you need some hello songs and name games-right?